Colet (singer): Awards and nominations

 On July 1, 2024, the local government of Tagbilaran awarded Colet with a plaque of recognition for her dedication to music.
 They credited her musical career for inspiring pride and admiration among the residents of the city.
 Her parents received the plaque on her behalf, as she was in Manila at the time due to work schedules.
+In 2025, she won the P-pop Powerful Vocal Female title on JuanCast, The Philippine Star's P-pop platform, and was nominated for P-pop Favorite Vocalist of the Year and The Complete Package: EveryJuan's P-pop All Rounder at the 10th P-pop Music Awards.
+In July 2026, Colet won the Golden Voice Award at the JuanCast Midyear Awards, an accolade given to a vocalist with "exceptional vocal ability [and] technique".